 Business workflows and tools built into the systems benefit from standardization in all areas.
 This includes data entry and processing, allowing multiple users to enter data while the system processes that data independently of the user.
 Old-school spreadsheets hold individual user data inputs until they are blindly handed over to the next person.
 Additionally, paper-based systems leave room for messy documentation, like this illegible lease document:

-SaaS-based, commercial real estate investment software, on the other hand, allows multiple users to enter data that is immediately available to all relevant users.
+SaaS-based, commercial real estate investment software, on the other hand, allows multiple users to enter clear data that is immediately available to all relevant users.
 Moreover, your team benefits from standardized data input forms and consistent reports.

 Better investment returns

 Obviously, another primary outcome of all the business process improvements is ultimately to increase ROI for the company.
 This objective is easily achievable in conjunction with improved work systems for all the staff when using enterprise-level, dedicated business solutions.

 The impact of increasingly sophisticated tenants

 Landlords aren’t the only ones with access to large amounts of data.
 Tenants are increasingly switching to more intelligent business systems.
 Larger tenants that have desirable lease covenants use sophisticated lease analysis software.
 What’s more, they demand more transparency from landlords on the CAM cost allocations and calculations.
 Landlords that do not meet the requirements of these tenants will find a shrinking pool of tenants willing to do business with them.
 Landlords using commercial real estate investment software have the clear advantage.